Girls Academy: History

 Citing the financial impact of the coronavirus pandemic, the U.S. Soccer Federation announced it was ending the U.S. Soccer Development Academy, leaving top boys and girls clubs to look for a new home.
 Former Development Academy clubs had a few options, many choosing to move to the Girls Academy, founded by a group of leaders from the Development Player League (DPL).

 Former University of Washington women's soccer coach Lesle Gallimore served as its founding commissioner of the Girls Academy.
 She accepted the position in the summer of 2020, after the conclusion of her 26-year tenure as head coach of the women's soccer team at the University of Washington.

 In October 2020, Girls Academy announced a strategic relationship with Major League Soccer and a partnership with USYS.
 According to the press release, Girls Academy will work in coordination with MLS Next, to “deliver a true pyramid for female youth players in the US, with the GA serving as the USYS premier girls platform in conjunction with MLS.”
 The partnership will focus on establishing academy standards for coaching and player development, improving talent identification partnerships, enhancing coaching education, and creating competitions to showcase players.
 While GA will maintain full autonomy over its league, they will also benefit from advice from the leaders of MLS and USYS as it aims to become the premier league for elite female soccer players in the United States.

 In June 2023, Lesle Gallimore announced her resignation as Girls Academy commissioner to become General Manager of NWSL club OL Reign.
 Gallimore was succeeded by Patricia Hughes in September 2023.

 On February 10, 2024, U.S. Soccer approved Girls Academy as a National Affiliate member.

+In February 2025, the organization expanded its competitive pyramid by introducing GA Aspire as its official tier-two division, positioned directly between the first-tier Girls Academy and the third-tier Development Player League (DPL).
+In July 2026, the Girls Academy and the DPL executed a formal alignment agreement.
+Under this partnership, the DPL assumed day-to-day operational leadership and logistics management for the GA Aspire tier, while the DPL league itself was officially brought under the Girls Academy national sanctioning umbrella, establishing a unified, multi-tiered promotion and relegation pathway.